watNoel/VGRegion-Hospital-Wastewater-Selection-Project/README.md

 For the script *ecoli_resistance_rates_models.R*, the input dataset is the *Merged Counts E. coli* sheet of the source data excel file in the submitted paper.
 The file is also present in the /inputs folder and named *merged_counts_ecoli.xlsx*:
 The expected output files,, providing comprehensive statistical outputs from the modelling, are found under *outputs/ecoli_stats.xlsx*

 For the script *metagenomic_arg_models.R*, metadata for the samples are needed, and a file with the ARG counts in the different samples.
 These files are found under *inputs/metadata.xlsx* and *inputs/ResFinder_DB_counts_by_group.xlsx*.
 The expected output files, providing comprehensive statistical outputs from the modelling, are found under *outputs/metagenomics_stats.xlsx*

 For the scripts to function, take care to update the paths to the different datasets in the scripts.
-The script assumes there is a folder called output in the directory where you run the code.
+The scripts assume there is a folder called output in the directory where you run the code.
 If not, create such a folder or change the output destination of the created xlsx files.
 NOTE: Prior to publication, all inputs and outtputs have been provided as encrypted files and a passkey provided to reviewers.
 Upon publication, this encryption will be removed.